 Advocate of Poetry as a Spoken Art

 Published in 2009 by Edwin Mellen Press, The Life and Poetry of John Beecher offers a biography and critical defense of this protest poet, writer, journalist, and activist who was originally from Birmingham, Alabama.
-Alongside his career as a poet, Beecher was a New Deal program administrator in the 1930s, volunteered for the Navy’s first integrated crew in 1940s, was blacklisted in the 1950s, and emerged as a counterculture hero in the 1960s.
+Alongside his career as a poet, Beecher was a New Deal program administrator in the 1930s, volunteered for the Navy’s first integrated crew in 1940s, was blacklisted in the 1950s, emerged as a counterculture figure in the 1960s, and was a popular poet in the 1970s.
+Though his work declined in prominence after his death in 1980, a volume of selected poems titled One More River to Cross was published in 2003.

 Published in 2009 by NewSouth Books, I Just Make People Up offers a biography and full-color retrospective of Clark Walker, an artist whose career in Montgomery, Alabama spanned more than five decades from the 1950s through the 2010s.
 The book was based on conversations between the writer and the artist in 2004, when they were neighbors.
 In her review of I Just Make People Up, the late Julia Oliver called it “a gorgeous coffee table book” and “a triumph of the as-told-to style of writing.”